giftnuss/foodsharing/README.md

 ./scripts/start
 ```

+_We do not generally use Windows, so I cannot say it works out of the box.
+If you can help here please do!_

 ### Vagrant

 If you cannot use any of the above methods,
 then this should work with all common operation systems.

-We are less familiar with this solution so may be less able to support you.
+However, we are less familiar with this solution so may be less able to support you.

 Install
 [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and